 That way when I sand, I get a really nice worn look:

-Then I head to Lowes to buy a sheet of hardboard:
+I head to Lowes or Home Depot for a sheet hardboard:

-For $7.98 I can make several chalkboards.
-They also sell a quarter sheet for $5.
-(Much cheaper to buy a whole sheet if you want to make several!)
+Hardboard is like pegboard but without the holes.
+For less than $10, I can make several chalkboards.
+They also sell a quarter sheet, but it’s much cheaper to buy a whole sheet if you want to make several!